 Welcome!
 Our goal in the media center is to create an environment that inspires students to pursue their interests and expand their horizons through reading, to become effective users of information and ideas, and to develop college and career readiness skills that enable them to become independent, lifelong learners.

-A quick video to view before writing your research papers.
+Watch this brief video to view before writing your research papers.

 When looking for an assigned lexile range, use the above link to guide your search.

 1. Online videos & articles - earn informational hours by watching videos, reading articles, and completing surveys - all online!
 Earn 30 minutes for each of the two videos and five articles.
 We encourage both parents to review them, but credit will be awarded to only one parent for a maximum of 3.5 hours per household.
 To take advantage of this PI opportunity, access these resources at: https://sites.google.com/a/tvcs.org/mindset/

 2. Informational Hour books - earn two informational hours for each VHS PI book.
 Both qualifying parents may test on the same book to earn a total of four hours.
 Check out the complete list of books under Media Center PDF Documents.
 Contact Mrs. Whittaker to reserve a book, visit the media center between 7:35 am and 3:15 pm, or ask your teen to pick up a book for you today to finish those remaining hours.

 3. Earn service hours providing brownies for afternoon book chats.

 Find directions on downloading a QR Reader under the Media Center PDF Documents in order to read descriptions of our newest PI books.